openstack/security-doc/security-guide/source/security-review.rst

 appropriate form of security review, balancing the need for review with the resource requirements for a project of the scale of OpenStack.
-Security architecture review is also often referred to as *threat analysis*, *security analysis* or *threat modeling*, in the context of OpenStack security review these terms are synonymous for an architectural security review which may identify defects in the design of a project or reference architecture, and may lead to further investigative work to verify parts of the implementation.
+Security architecture review is also often referred to as *threat analysis*, *security analysis* or *threat modeling*.
+In the context of OpenStack security review, these terms are synonymous for an architectural security review which may identify defects in the design of a project or reference architecture, and may lead to further investigative work to verify parts of the implementation.